 Given that organisations are paranoid about GDPR regulations and breaches, it is astonishing that the DVLA can disclose vehicle keeper details to anyone for a raft of spurious reasons without question or scrutiny.

 Private parking firms issued over 18,500 tickets a day last year for alleged violations on private land such as supermarkets or shopping centre car parks.
 Each penalty is up to £100 resulting in a potential £680 million payday for car park operators.

 Scottish Councils are raking in millions from parking and this is a racket that urgently needs addressing.

 Whilst I cannot condone common infringements, it is clear to me that this is simply a money-making exercise and automated theft that motorists find nigh on impossible to remedy.

 Furthermore, compliance with the law and the Road Traffic Act cuts both ways and those trying to enforce the law need to be held to account and made to comply with it themselves.

-I shine a spotlight on various technicalities on parking and speeding tickets in my new book here to enable you to do just that.
+I shine a spotlight on various technicalities on parking tickets and pothole claims in my new book to enable you to do just that.

 What are your thoughts on this?
 Do you think the DVLA needs to be more stringent with your data?